Fire and rescue services

 Crime and ATM fraud is a risk.
 Only use ATMs inside bank premises during business hours.

 Do not travel to the Belarus-Ukraine border due to military conflict.
-There have been reports of an imminent land border closure with Ukraine.
+Do not travel to areas near borders with Latvia, Lithuania, and Poland due to restrictions on movement and the volatile security environment.
+Armed violence is possible at any time.
 More information on crossing borders can be found on the State Border Committee website (in Russian).

 Limited entry zones are generally sign-posted and restricted by road barriers and border guard posts.